 - play.

-The 3rd item ‘handling many products’ needs some explanation.
-Suppose you want to analyze tolerance chain in a production process and the size of a product is part in your chain.
-Of course, not one product passes through the production process, but many.
-The dimensions of the products will probably be normally distributed.
-But you can’t include the size as a static contribution in your tolerance chain!
-You also want the products with the greatest deviation to pass through the production process.
-This means that you take into account the largest deviation and thus allow it to contribute as a worst-case item in your tolerance chain.
+The 3rd point, ‘handling many products’, needs some explanation.
+Suppose you want to analyze a tolerance chain in a production process, and the size of a product is a part of your chain.
+Consider a robot that is constantly moving sheets of glass, and the thickness of the glass is part of the tolerance chain.
+Of course, not just one product (glass plate) goes through the production process, but many day in day out.
+The dimensions of the products (glass plates) are likely to be normally distributed.
+But you can’t include the size as a statistical contribution in your tolerance chain!
+Because you also want the products with the largest deviation to pass through the production process (instead of rejecting them).
+This means that you include the largest variation and allow it to contribute as a worst-case item in your tolerance chain.

-The latter two, poorly managed processes and play, are not necessarily worst-case but certainly not normally distributed.
-You could also choose to add these random (as a uniform distribution).
-If so, you apply a correction factor √3 to the statistical contribution.
-See also the article ‘The distribution of tolerances‘.
+The last two points, poorly managed processes and randomness, are not necessarily worst-case, but they are certainly not normally distributed.
+An alternative could be to add them as a uniform distribution (a.k.a. randomly).
+If so, apply a correction factor of √3 to the statistical contribution.
+See also the article ‘The Distribution of Tolerances‘.
 Contributions that are (reasonably well) normally distributed do average out and you add them statistically.

 An Example with Numbers

-An example calculation of the statistical addition is given at the end of the article ‘Statistical Tolerance Stack-up Analysis‘.
-The result, with all items added statistically, is +/-0.62 mm.
-Now suppose you decide that item 2 should be a worst-case contribution.
-If you make that adjustment, in the same table, then the outcome has increased by 0.17 mm to +/-0.79 mm.
-See calculation below.
-If the decision that item 2 should be a worst-case contribution is right, then your tolerance analysis has now become more accurate.
-And better reflects the practice.
+An example of the statistical addition calculation is given at the end of the ‘Statistical Tolerance Stack-up Analysis‘ article.
+The result, with all items statistically added, is +/-0.62 mm.
+Now suppose you decide that Item 2 should be a worst-case contribution.
+When you make this adjustment in the same spreadsheet, the result has increased by 0.17 mm to +/-0.79 mm.
+See the calculation below.
+If the decision that Item 2 should be a worst-case contribution is correct, then your tolerance analysis is now more accurate.
+And better reflects the real world.

 Increasingly Used Method

-This sophisticated, refined method is being used by more and more companies and is, for example, also the standard way of working with ASML.
-This method is also part of the Mikrocentrum tolerance analysis course.
-This advanced method is standard available in the Excel spreadsheet template TolStackUp, offered on this site.
+This sophisticated and refined method is used by more and more companies and is for example the standard way of working with ASML.
+It is also part of Mikrocentrum’s tolerance analysis course.
+And it is available by default in the TolStackUp Excel spreadsheet template offered on this site.